samyak1999/previous-bnomial-questions/April_22.md

 Which of the following could be François' thinking behind his advice?

-    -The learning-rate schedule depends on the number of samples in the dataset, so the exact schedule won't work with a different size dataset.
+ - [ ] The learning-rate schedule depends on the number of samples in the dataset, so the exact schedule won't work with a different size dataset.
-    -The learning-rate schedule should change whenever we have a dataset from a different target distribution.
+ - [ ] The learning-rate schedule should change whenever we have a dataset from a different target distribution.
 This won't be the case if the target distribution is the same.
-    -A new dataset changes the tradeoff between optimization and regularization.
+ - [x] A new dataset changes the tradeoff between optimization and regularization.
 The learning-rate schedule is dataset-specific.
-    -Learning-rate schedules are specific to the optimization mechanisms used by the model.
+- [ ] Learning-rate schedules are specific to the optimization mechanisms used by the model.
 A new dataset usually requires that we change the optimization process, which will invalidate the learning-rate schedule as well.
 ---
 ### 16/4/22
 ***Patricia is building a logistic classifier***